 We know you are excited and motivated when we meet new people online or offline, but safety first!
 In today’s social environment, you should always use caution when interacting with people the first or second time.
 Using your best judgment is an understatement, and you should put your safety at the forefront when meeting a person for the first in regardless if it is online or offline.
 While you can’t control the actions of others, there are things you can do to help you stay safe during meeting new people on a dating website or that person you are meeting for the first time in public.
 At Purposely Dating.com we want to help you have an awesome experience meeting new and exciting people on our website.

 You Should Never Send Money To A Person You Just Met!

-Therefore, we advise you never to send money, especially over wire transfer, to anyone regardless of the situation.
+Therefore, we advise you never to send money, especially over a wire transfer, to anyone, regardless of the situation.
 Wiring money is like sending cash – it’s nearly impossible to reverse the transaction or trace where the money went.
 Never share your financial information or a great deal of personal information with people you just met.
-There are some well throughout and planned scammers online and those that troll dating websites to collect your information and steal your identity.
+There are some well throughout and planned scammers online and those that troll dating websites to collect your data and steal your identity.
 If any users on our website ask you to wire, cash app, or send a money order to them, we employ you to report this user immediately.